NHAS/XMAS-CTF-2020/crypto/5-crypto-TooLowVoltage/README.md

 # Solution

-As I have an example given in `main.go`, I'll give a brief rundown here.
+As I have an example given in [main.go](main.go), I'll give a brief rundown here.
 Essentially, we hit the target with a large number of key generation requests in order for a fault to occur.

 One we have a faulty signature, we use a known good signature, and the faulty one to factor the public key N.